mscoutermarsh/dotfiles/README.md

 ### Recommended

 **MacVim**
-By default OSX has an older version of Vim.
-I recommend installing MacVim and running it from within iterm.
+By default OSX has an older version of Vim installed.
+I recommend installing MacVim and running it from within iterm2.
 This can be done with brew.
 ```
 $ brew install macvim --override-system-vim
 ```
 This overwrites your default Vim installation.
 You should restart terminal after installing.

-**iterm2**
-Use iterm2 instead of Terminal: http://iterm2.com/

 **Prezto**
-Use Prezto instead of Bash. info & installation instructions here: https://github.com/sorin-ionescu/prezto
+I use Prezto instead of Bash.
+Info & installation instructions here: https://github.com/sorin-ionescu/prezto

 **Tmux**
 ```